teksi/wastewater/docs/en/user-guide/How-To/index.rst

 and ask him/her to set the prefix to fit your project.

-For more information see :ref:`productionreadiness`
+For more information see :ref:`production_readiness`

 Connect all occurences of your field name to ``tww_app.get_default_values(field_name)``.
 Per default, the fields ``fk_provider`` and ``fk_dataowner`` are already connected to the function ``tww_app.get_default_values(field_name)``.